jsguti323/Cryptocurrencies/README.md

 ![crypto_table](https://user-images.githubusercontent.com/99751636/177623644-6b876658-570d-4a27-9fbf-9527cfb47236.png)

-* As per Accountability Accounting's original request, a table was created that allows the user to sort by Algorithm, Proof Type, Total Coin Supply, Total Coins Mined, and Class.
+* A table was created that allows the user to sort by Algorithm, Proof Type, Total Coin Supply, Total Coins Mined, and Class.
 * The "Class" column refers to one of the four clusters this prticular coin has been placed into by the K-means algorithm.

 ![scatter](https://user-images.githubusercontent.com/99751636/177624303-84eaf5c3-3f25-46d4-bc04-fc811f80333f.png)